code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/15-16/seattle.md

 <a id="csp"></a>
 ## Computer Science Principles

 Seattle teachers enrolled in the Computer Science Principles program will attend PD in Spokane, WA.
-Please visit the [Spokane location page](/educate/pd/15-16/spokane) for all  workshop details.
+Please visit the [Spokane CSP](/educate/pd/15-16/spokane) page for all  workshop details.

 [**Back to the top**](#top)